-Eastern College is located in St. Davids, Pennsylvania, on Philadelphia's Main Line.
+Eastern University in St. Davids, Pennsylvania, is on Philadelphia's Main Line.
 This residential area is one-half mile north of Lancaster Pike (U.S. Highway 30) at the eastern edge of the town of Wayne.
-Eastern's convenient suburban setting is just minutes from exit 5 of the Blue Route (I-476) and within easy access of the city of Philadelphia.
+Eastern's convenient suburban setting is just minutes from exit 13 of I-476 and within easy access of the city of Philadelphia.
 SEPTA trains (the Bryn Mawr-Paoli Local) run on the average of every half-hour from the St. Davids station to the downtown area of Philadelphia.
 The traveling time is under thirty minutes.

-In Philadelphia there are historic sites, such as Independence Hall, Carpenters' Hall and the old Congress Hall which won the name "Cradle of Liberty" for the city.
+In Philadelphia there are historic sites such as Independence Hall, Carpenters' Hall and the old Congress Hall which won the name "Cradle of Liberty" for the city.